openshift-kni/eco-gotests/README.md

   1. The value for the variable has to be >= 100.
   2. The variable can simply be exported in the shell where you run your automation.
   3. The go file you work on has to be in a directory under github.com/openshift-kni/eco-gotests/tests/ directory for being able to import inittools.
-  4. Importing inittool also intializes the apiclient and it's available via "APIClient" variable.
+  4. Importing inittool also initializes the apiclient and it's available via "APIClient" variable.

 * Collect logs from cluster with reporter